-The ANNUAL GENERAL MEETING of the British Group of the Inter-Parliamentary Union, was held from 4.00-5.00pm on Tuesday 27 November 2018 in the IPU Room, off Westminster Hall, from 4-5pm with Mr Speaker, Rt Hon John Bercow MP, as Honorary President of the BGIPU, presiding.
-The AGM adopted the Annual Report of the BGIPU 2017 and elected the Executive Committee for 2018/19 to be chaired by Rt Hon John Whittingdale MP.
+The ANNUAL GENERAL MEETING of the British Group of the Inter-Parliamentary Union, was held from 4.00-5.00pm on Tuesday 27 November 2018 in the IPU Room, off Westminster Hall, with the Speaker of the House of Commons, Rt Hon John Bercow MP, presiding as Honorary President of the BGIPU.
+The AGM adopted the Annual Report of the BGIPU 2018 and elected a new Executive Committee for 2018/19 to be chaired by Rt Hon John Whittingdale MP.

 The Annual Report of the BGIPU 2019 is available for download by clicking on the image below: